Minimizing your investment mistakes can be an easy way for you to increase your probability of long-term investment success.

 With both of those negatives as well as armed with the knowledge that it is nearly impossible to accurately time the markets over the long-term make using margin in your account a danger that you don’t need that could crush your investment goals.

-If you are someone who needs to have some excitement with your investments and want to try and time the markets using leverage you can simply purchase leveraged ETFs without having to get into margin investing that carries interest and potential margin calls requiring you to deposit additional funds into your account if you securities that are purchased on margin fall in value.
+If you are someone who needs to have some excitement with your investments and want to try and time the markets using leverage, you can simply purchase leveraged ETFs without having to get into margin investing that carries interest and potential margin calls requiring you to deposit additional funds into your account if your securities that are purchased on margin fall in value.